Earl Watford: Jacksonville Jaguars

 On March 11, 2017, the Jacksonville Jaguars signed Watford to a two-year, $6 million contract that included $750,000 guaranteed and a signing bonus of $250,000.

 Throughout training camp, he competed against A. J. Cann and Patrick Omameh for one of the starting guard jobs.
 Head coach Doug Marrone named Watford the backup to A. J. Cann and Patrick Omameh to start the regular season.

 He was released on September 8, 2017.

 Arizona Cardinals (second stint)

-On October 2, 2017, the Arizona Cardinals signed Watford after starting left guard Mike Iupati suffered a triceps injury and was placed on injured reserve.
+On October 2, 2017, the Cardinals signed Watford after starting left guard Mike Iupati suffered a triceps injury and was placed on injured reserve.
 The terms of his contract were for one-year and $775,000.
 Upon arrival, he was named the starting right guard with Alex Boone moving to the left.
 He started Weeks 5-14, was inactive for 15-16, before returning for the season finale.
 He finished with a total of ten games and nine starts.
 Pro Football Focus gave him a 36.7 overall grade, but gave him "high quality" marks for run and pass blocking.